UniqueVision/plpgsql-lsp/README.md

 /* plpgsql-language-server:disable validation */
 ```

-## Execute File Query
+## Execute the Current File Query
-You can execute a file query from VSCode Command.
+You can execute the current file query from VSCode Command.

 ![preview](images/execute_file_query_command.png)